vhnam/vhnam.github.io/README.md

 The `src/content/` directory contains "collections" of related Markdown and MDX documents.
 Use `getCollection()` to retrieve posts from `src/content/blog/`, and type-check your frontmatter using an optional schema.
 See [Astro's Content Collections docs](https://docs.astro.build/en/guides/content-collections/) to learn more.

-Any static assets, like images, can be placed in the `public/` directory.
+Any static assets, like images, can be placed in the `public/` or `src/assets/` directory.

 ## 🧞 Commands